Jeet-51/ClaimGuard-Health-Insurance-Fraud-Detection/README.md

 # ClaimGuard: Intelligent Healthcare Service Pattern Analysis

-## Project Goal <br>
+## 🎯 Project Goal

-The goal of this project was to predict Medicare Allowed Amounts by combining structured claim-level data with a semantic understanding of service descriptions.
-This would enable intelligent analysis of provider behavior and build a foundation for fraud detection, billing optimization, and policy impact analysis in U.S. healthcare.
+The goal of this project was to **predict the Medicare Allowed Amount** using a hybrid modeling approach that combines structured claim-level data with unstructured service descriptions.

+By integrating **clinical language models**, **Delta Lake architecture**, and **MLOps practices**, this solution supports:

+- Intelligent service categorization
+- Billing behavior prediction
+- Fraud detection foundations
+- Data integrity and auditability at scale

+This system provides a foundation for smarter decision-making and operational efficiency in healthcare claims processing.

 ---
 ## 🚀 Project Overview

 - **Objective**: Predict the average allowed Medicare amount for healthcare services using both structured claim-level data and unstructured HCPCS descriptions.